Cold-Winter/vqs/README.md

 python processJson.py
 python normVec.py
 ```
-to get concat l2 normalized quesion and answer feature
+to get concatenate l2 normalized quesion and answer feature

 And then

 ```
 python writelmdb.py
 ```
-to concat the l2 normalized image feature, question feature and answer feature into LMDB to feed into neural network.
+to concatenate the l2 normalized image feature, question feature and answer feature into LMDB to feed into neural network (MLP).

 ### MLP